 - Be prepared to blog, speak, write, and be interviewed on behalf of Scouting to report on the trip, what it means to him personally, and how Scouting prepared him for this.

 - Either have a current passport or obtain one no later than May 30, 2015

 - Submit an essay no more than 250 words on why you are the best person to go on an expedition to the Amazon rainforest as the 2015 Eagle Scout Biologist.
 This must be submitted no later than midnight May 1, 2015.

 The person selected to be the 2015 Eagle Scout Biologist will be notified May 8, 2015.

-Costs for the selected candidate and companion will total $1000.
+Costs for the selected candidate and companion will be paid by NESA except for about $1000.
 Dates for this approximately 10 day trip will be between July and September and be decided by mutual availability.